Sargeist/Sargeist/README.md

 ---

 ## 📌 Highlights
-- ✅ Developed web applications for companies in Ukraine
+- ✅ Developed and deployed **web applications** for companies in Ukraine
-- ✅ Worked on security-focused solutions with an emphasis on robust architecture
+- ✅ Designed **security-focused solutions** with an emphasis on robust architecture
-- ✅ Love combining development & cybersecurity
+- ✅ Love combining **development & cybersecurity** in practical projects

 ---